Licensing Requirements for New Residents

 The driver must possess an out-of-state license which has not expired for more than 2 years.
 A vision test will be administered prior to the issuance of the Connecticut license.
-The knowledge and road tests may be waived at the discretion of the licensing agent.
+Bring glasses or contact lenses if needed for testing.

 When you are prepared to apply for a Connecticut Driver's License, please visit a DMV Hub Office

 You will be asked to provide the following:

 If your out-of-state license has expired for more than two years, you must obtain a Learner's Permit and you will be required to take an 8-hour safe driving practices course at a Connecticut-licensed driving school before taking skills test at a DMV office.

 If you have lost your out-of-state license you will need to obtain a certified copy of your out of state driver history or abstract dated within 60 days.
 The previous licensing state will be notified of the issuance of the Connecticut license, and your previous state license will be cancelled.